Bus Chick’s "Chicklet" is happy to take public transit.

 A lot of people who do without cars before they become parents think that once they do have a kid, life without a vehicle is no longer possible.
 Not Carla, who recently wrote a post about what she’s learned in her first year as a "bus parent."
 Here’s some of what she has to say:

-Busing means bonding.
-Attachment parents--listen up: Unlike car moms, who have to strap their kids into car seats, I get to ride face to face with my chicklet.
+Attachment parents–listen up: Unlike car moms, who have to strap their kids into car seats, I get to ride face to face with my chicklet.
 We read, talk, cuddle, make new friends, and watch the world together.

 I’ve made plenty of adjustments this year, but then, what new parent doesn’t make adjustments?
 The good news is, Chicklet has not been deprived of any advantage or experience that is available to the children of car-owning parents, yet she’s been enriched and educated in many ways that car kids have not.
 I can honestly say that the benefits (to my family and to the planet) of my first year bus parenting far outweigh any challenges.
 Bring on the next 17!